AHN COVID-19 Safety Policy

 Seeking medical advice

-The local AHN office should be contacted if a person in a homestay placement tests positive for COVID-19, or if there is an upcoming placement within the next 7 days.
+The local AHN office should be contacted if a person in a Homestay placement tests positive for COVID-19, or if there is an upcoming placement within the next seven (7) days.

-If the guest is under the age of 18, the homestay host must contact the student’s school to inform them of the student’s illness and advise of any time off.
+If the Guest is under the age of 18, the Homestay Host must contact the Guest’s school to inform them of the student’s illness and advise of any time off.

 As per healthdirect, most mild cases of COVID-19 can be managed by resting, taking over-the-counter pain relief, maintaining a healthy diet, and staying hydrated.